sgmurphy/wordpress-plugins/ai-engine/readme.txt

 == Changelog ==

+= 2.6.2 (2024/09/18) =
+* Add: Support for the new o1 models from OpenAI (preview and mini).
+* Fix: A few minor fixes for developers.
+* 🎵 Discuss with others about AI Engine on [the Discord](https://discord.gg/bHDGh38).
+* 🌴 Keep us motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!
+* 🥰 If you want to help us, we started a [Patreon](https://www.patreon.com/meowapps).
+Thank you!
+* 🚀 [Click here](https://trello.com/b/8U9SdiMy/ai-engine-feature-requests) to vote for the features you want the most.

 = 2.6.1 (2024/08/31) =
 * Add: Vision for more Google models.
 * Add: Chatbot Block now supports params directly.